YJesus/Unhide-NG/README.txt

 - probe of all TCP/UDP ports not reported by netstat.

-  -f, --show-fuser           show fuser output for hidden ports -l, --logfile              log result into unhide-gids.log file -n, --use-netstat          use netstat instead of ss -o, --show-lsof            show lsof output for hidden ports -s, --use-quickver         use very quick version for server with lot of
+  -f, --show-fuser           show fuser output for hidden ports -l, --logfile              log result into unhide-tcp.log file -n, --use-netstat          use netstat instead of ss -o, --show-lsof            show lsof output for hidden ports -s, --use-quickver         use very quick version for server with lot of